ripanmukherjee/Robotic-Greeter/Installation_Documents/README.rst

 This folder contains all the documents for installation.
 Robotic-Greeter project is developed on Ubuntu Linux platform with Python3.7 version.
 But in below you can find documents which has information for Ubuntu & Windows 10.
 But it is recommended to work on Linux platform.
 To work with Robotic-Greeter project, it is important to install all the necessary process as below:

+Please follow all step by step and you can also download the PDF or WORD file.

 1. UbuntuAPP_UbuntuOS_Installation_ : A tutorial on how to install the Ubuntu OS along with Windows 10 and how to install Ubuntu APP on Windows 10.

 |